-The desirability of an efficient and internationally competitive food industry.
+• The desirability of an efficient and internationally competitive food industry.

 The inclusion of genetically modified foods in the food supply, providing there are no safety concerns, allows for innovation by developers and a widening of the technological base for the production of foods.
-Soybean line DAS-44406-6 is a new food crop designed to provide growers in a number of countries around the world with an alternative weed management strategy.
+Soybean line DAS-81419-2 is a new food crop designed to provide growers in a number of countries around the world with improved insect resistance management and an alternative to chemical insecticides.

-The promotion of fair trading in food.
+• The promotion of fair trading in food.

-The cost/benefit analysis in Section 3.2.1, lists a number of considerations that address fair trading with respect to soybean line DAS-44406-6.
+The cost/benefit analysis in Section 3.2.1 lists a number of considerations that address fair trading with respect to soybean line DAS-81419-2.